dtczhl/PM-Server/README.md

     <img src="./images/docker_login.png" width=500/>

 * One docker Volume is created for each one.
 Do not delete it or create new one.
 You're only allowed to access the folder/path of the assigned Volume.
-* To access your Volume data, use FTP with username: FirstnameLastname (Come to me to change your FTP password)
+* To access your Volume data, use SFTP with username: FirstnameLastname (Come to me to change your SFTP password)

 ### Important!